 Annual Passes to Disneyland

-Annual Passes come in five configurations ranging from the Signature Plus Passport with full access with no restrictions, which costs $1049 for ages 3 and up, and the Deluxe Passport for $619, which excludes peak Saturdays and most holidays, to the Southern California Select Passport for $339, which excludes all weekends all year and doesn't include any summer days at all.
+Annual Passes come in five configurations, including the Signature Plus Passport with full access and no restrictions, which costs $1,049 for ages 3 and up; the Deluxe Passport for $619, which excludes peak Saturdays and most holidays; and the Southern California Select Passport for $339, which excludes all weekends all year and doesn't include any summer days at all.
 Additional perks apply.